iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted142004/report.md

 > This app is worthless because no one seems to use it.
 And even when they do, they don't enter their results.<br> :date: __2021-01-17 09:17:13__

 > The app literally doesn't work.
 There's not much else to say.
 When you open the app, and press "Turn on exposure notifications", all you get is an error saying "Something went wrong.
 Try again".
 I've had it installed for several weeks.
 It happened when I first downloaded it, and still continues.
 I'm going to uninstall it.
 It's pointless.
 EDIT: So, I decided to try this app again to see if it had been fixed.
 I guess I'll never know, because when I try to download, I just get an error message. ??<br> :date: __2021-01-13 07:50:43__

-> Tried to install on 2 different devices and app will only enable notifications on one of them.
-Update: 01/08/2021 Still unable to enable notifications on Xiaomi 10 Ultra<br> :date: __2021-01-08 11:08:20__

-> Garbage.
-Doesn't work.
-Incredible that money was spent on a useless app.
-It gives hope for no reason.
-You can't report positives.
-So it doesn't work.<br> :date: __2021-01-07 01:23:09__

-> Verification code???
-Never got it.
-Tried a bunch if times... how can this be effective when you can't even use the most basic part of the app?<br> :date: __2021-01-05 20:10:04__

-> Useless!
-As other reviewers stated, to enter positive results you need a code.
-My husband tested positive on 1-02-20, and the healthcare providers never reported his positive results to anyone.
-As a matter of fact, he has several coworkers that also tested positive and I don't think their positive results were reported either.
-No wonder covid keeps spreading in Maryland!
-Typical Maryland department of health.
-(Can't say that I am surprised!)<br> :date: __2021-01-05 12:51:58__